zhangli0102/ModernRoboticsCourseNotes/ch6.md

 This idea came from *section 3.2.3.2 "Exponential Coordinates of Rotations"* of the textbook, when the authors considered a rotation transformation along an axis $\hat{\omega}$ for $\theta$ radians as achieved by rotating in a constant speed of 1 rad/s for $\theta$ seconds (or in a constant speed of $\theta$ rad/s for one second).

 It is quite straightforward to employ this idea to the case of twist and homogeneous transformtion matrix.
 In *proposition 3.25* of the textbook, we can even determine that directly by seeing components of $e^{[\mathcal{S}]\theta}$.

 ***

+## Singularity, Redundant, Fat and Tall

+Here "singularity", "redundant", "fat", and "tall" might be confusing sometimes, let's figure them out.

+First, a mechanism is at **singularity**, when its Jacobian matrix fails to be of maximal rank, which means at least two columns or two rows of the the matrix are aligned.
+In this situation, the robot loses the ability to move instantaneously in one or more directions.

+Second, a mechanism is **redundant**, when its Jacobian matrix has more than 6 columns.
+In this situation, the robot has more DoF than the task space, which will generate internal motions that are not evident in the motion of the end-effector.

+Third, a Jacobian matrix is **tall** when it has less columns than rows, while the matrix is "fat" when it has more columns than rows.

+***